glemoine62/InSAR-on-Sentinel-1-TOPS-data/README.md

 The code was tested on a HP Pavilion laptop with:
 - Intel(R) Core(TM) i7-1065G7 CPU @ 1.30GHz x8
 - 16 GB RAM
-- GeForce MX250 with 2GB onboard RAM (384 cores)
+- NVIDIA GeForce MX250 with 2GB onboard RAM (384 cores)
 - Ubuntu 18.04.5 LTS

 The GeForce MX250 is CUDA compute 6.0 compatible.